 The Taurus is a 28AWG rated strand composition with an approximate wire dimension of 0.321mm in diameter and 79.1 turns of wire per inch below the additional depth and width created from the insulation and PET jacket.
 The smaller AWG number also means a slightly higher level of resistance in the wire compared to the 26AWG variants.

 Of course, jacketing and insulation materials can make a huge difference to the final look and dimensions of any cable but even so the Taurus is marginally lighter and thinner in comparison to the larger 26AWG cable inside cables such as the Lionheart and the Thor II.
 Its pliancy is thus excellent though slightly “fly-away” in comparison with the Thor II given it’s lighter weight.

-The physics of this jacket are slightly different to EA’s Ultra Flex jacket.
+The physics of this jacket are slightly different from EA’s Ultra-Flex jacket.
 EA’s jacket is a little bit denser and with memory retention meaning it can be manipulated and it will hold that shape a little better.
 The Taurus jacket is a touch lighter, but it does not bend as easily nor does it have any retention physics.
 That gives it that lighter but slightly bouncier feel to it when in use.